Shoham Forest Park in central Israel offers places for picnics, nature trails (especially during blooming), Bacchus church, and more.

 Always open.
 But staying in the forest after dark is prohibited.

 None.
-We did not see restrooms during our visits, and there are no markings on the map.
+We did not see restrooms during our visits, and the map has no markings.
 But, as I read, sometimes you can find chemical toilets near the picnic areas.

 Blooming at Shoham Forest Park

-During winter and spring, you can find daffodils, saffron, cyclamen, anemones, buttercup, and other flowers.
+You can find daffodils, saffron, cyclamen, anemones, buttercup, and other flowers in winter and spring.

 There are three areas where you can see flowers.